-5.1.1.6 Conclusion
+5.3.1.1 Conclusion

-No potential public health and safety concerns have been identified in the assessment of ISP.
+No potential public health and safety concerns have been identified in the assessment of safety and potential allergenicity of the ISP preparation from yeast.
 On the basis of the data provided in the present Application, and other available information, the ISP preparation derived from fermentation of GM baker's yeast can be considered safe for human consumption.

-5.1.2 Dietary exposure assessment
+5.3.2 Dietary exposure assessment

-A dietary exposure assessment was undertaken to estimate dietary exposure to ISP for the Australian and New Zealand populations.
-The maximum ISP usage concentration of 0.01% (100 mg/kg) as stated in the Application was used for the dietary modelling though typical concentrations are stated to be 0.005%.
+A dietary exposure assessment was undertaken to estimate dietary exposure to ISP for the Australian and New Zealand populations (Dietary Exposure Assessment Report at Attachment 5).
+The maximum ISP usage concentration of 0.01% (100 mg/kg) as stated in the Application was used for the dietary modelling, though typical concentrations are stated to be 0.005%.
 The population sub-groups examined were the whole population (2 years and above for Australia; 15 years and above for New Zealand), toddlers (2-4 years for Australia), primary school aged children (5-12 years for Australia), and teenagers (13-19 years for Australia; 15-19 years for New Zealand).
 Food consumption data based on the 1995 National Nutrition Survey (NNS) and 1997 New Zealand NNS were used to estimate ISP dietary exposure.
+FSANZ acknowledges the age of the data in these Surveys but maintains that there are a number of conservative assumptions made in the modelling which ensures that exposure has not been underestimated and their use is still appropriate.
+This is further discussed in section 5.6.7.1.